RandomInsano/pscontroller-rs/research/README.md

 0xC = Unknown, is followed by 0xff five times, occured once, drive value 0
 ```

+### GunCon (SCPH-0034)

+Identifier 0x6

+No responses for any commands other than polling.
+The output seems to only the usual 2 bytes for buttons, and there are two 16bit values for X and Y coordinates.
+X provides a range from around 93 to 455 and Y is a range between 25 to 230.

+If the GunCon can't find the screen, it will send out X:10,Y:1 as the read coordinates.
+Also, it really does need the brightest picture possible to read well.
+Time Crisis sets the screen to white (in game) or yellow (calibration screen) while reading the GunCon's position to give it the best chance of picking it up.

+Reading data up to 100KHz works just fine, but I'm not sure how often to poll is since my test setup was not ideal.

 ### DualShock (SCPH-1200)

 Identifier 0x7